Sadly, This Catholic Church Dilemma Is One They Cannot Resolve

 Or as I have often said:

 Of course, in order to identify the lies and destroy them with Truth, you have to know the Truth.
-You have to do some Scripture memory.
-The more Scripture you know, the more you become armed and dangerous to the kingdom of hell.
+You have to have done some Scripture memory.
+Because The more Scripture you know, the more you become armed and dangerous to the kingdom of hell.

 But you have to know these things.
 To use the language of the Bible, you have to “hide them in your heart”.

 When you “shoot” the “bullets” of Scripture, God uses His Words–spoken through your voice–to defeat the devil.

 For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled.”
 (Matthew 5:18)

 And it is easier for heaven and earth to pass away than for one tittle of the law to fail.
 (Luke 16:17)

 Down to the smallest grammatical mark, Jesus was meticulous about the words He inspired the human writers to write.